erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 -   Bayesian inference only requires a single statistical model (the joint probability distribution) to obtain different causal queries through different simulations.
--   Because we care about estimating uncertainty in a finite sample, using a causal design approach without incorporating Bayesian inference is incomplete, as we lack a reliable and efficient method to perform calculations.
+-   We should always care about estimating uncertainty when we have a finite sample.
+Using a causal design approach without incorporating Bayesian inference is incomplete, as we lack a reliable and efficient method to estimate uncertainty.